stronghandsblockchain/SHMN-NewSource/README.md

   peers.dat file * | [shmn-peers.dat](https://github.com/stronghands-oficial/assets/raw/main/shmn-peers.dat)

   * (check it out the [docs](https://docs.stronghands.info/docs/doc17) for instructions)

+# SHMN Masternode Stats
+You can check the Network stats, ROI calculation, price and paid rewards in the last 24h at [masternodes.online](https://masternodes.online/currencies/SHMN/) page.

+[MNO](https://masternodes.online/currencies/SHMN/) is a masternode coin monitoring and stats service.
+MNO does not research or recommend any coin.
+Do your own research and invest at your own risk.

+ROI changes often and is not the most important factor.
+Please consider Dev Team - Community - PURPOSE/Platform - Liquidity - Wallet when making masternode purchases.

 ## PS: Always use a VPN on all your devices
 Virtual Private Network (VPN) is highly recommended to use when operating with cryptocurrencies.
 With so many threats and blocks emerging against a decentralized economy, VPN adds extra protection by hiding your data.
 It helps to overcome censorship and ISP Block rules and protects your privacy.